Bicycle Helmets for the 2008 Season

 Happy Way Enterprises

 This Taiwanese manufacturer has a slick looking line of Expanded PolyUrethane (EPU) helmets.
-All are fully molded in the shell models, including the D2 and the Vivid for adults and a G6 model for toddlers.
+All are fully inmolded models, including the D2 and the Vivid for adults and a G6 model for toddlers.
 They are near the $40 retail level.
 Adding a rear stabilizer or 3M reflective tape adds about a dollar and a half each.
 The EPU makes the helmet a little heavier than an EPS helmet, but some consumers like the solid feel of them.
 Happy Way sells mostly in Europe, but in the US they sell to importers and OEM's with their own brands.
 Their sizing fits 47 to 62 cm. heads.

 Once one of at least three helmet companies called Headstart.
 This one had nine adult models under the Gear brand name.
-The Web link is to a listing of manufacturers.

 Headstart (Malaysia)